8 Best Outdoor BBQ Grill Brands of 2024

 How We Picked the Best Grills

-When looking for the best grills, we kept to several major criteria to ensure that only the best grill brands would be on our list.
+When looking for the best grills, we kept to several significant criteria to ensure that only the best grill brands would be on our list.

 Customer Satisfaction

-If people do not absolutely love their grills, then there is no reason to recommend them.
-So the very first thing we looked at was the customer reviews, so you do not have to.
+If people do not love their grills, there is no reason to recommend them.
+So, we first looked at the customer reviews, so you do not have to.

 Brand Accessibility

-If you could not easily get the grills we mentioned above, then there would again be no reason to recommend them.
-Hence why, almost all of our brands can be found at major retailers such as Home Depot, Lowes, or Amazon.
+If you could not quickly get the grills we mentioned above, there would again be no reason to recommend them.
+Hence, almost all of our brands can be found at major retailers such as Home Depot, Lowes, or Amazon.

-Spark Grill is not offered by those companies yet, but you can order from their website and get it shipped to you anywhere.
+Spark Grill is not offered by those companies yet, but you can order from their website and get it shipped anywhere.

 Price